 So no one told you life was gonna be this way.
 Your job's a joke, you're broke, and instead of a love life you spend all of your spare time watching repeats of Friends on Comedy Central/Netflix/DVD etc (although let's be honest, obviously the best relationship is the one where you spend all of your time together watching the show).

-It has just gone 21 years since Friends started, and over 11 years since it ended, with - *spoiler alert* - Rachel getting off the plane, Chandler and Monica saying goodbye to Apartment 20, and the gang heading off for a cup of coffee ("where?").
+It has been a scary number of years since it ended, with - *spoiler alert* - Rachel getting off the plane, Chandler and Monica saying goodbye to Apartment 20, and the gang heading off for a cup of coffee ("where?").
 However, thanks to how much it has remained on our screens, in our hearts, and a part of pop-culture, it's like it's never really been away (they'll be there for you, after all).

 It's taken on a new life thanks to the rise of the internet, which the show was a little to early to really capitalise on first time around (save for Ross being dead), and a part of that is the number of theories about the show that have sprung up since it ended.